ministryofjustice/parliamentary-questions/README.md

 **How it works**

 When committing a branch change git-secrets scans the whole repository for a specific set of strings.
 In this case, the 'canary' string (described above) has been placed in all the secrets files.
-So, if the encrypted secrets files are unlocked, you will be warned before you can push the change.
+So, if the encrypted secrets files are unlocked, you will be warned before pushing the branch.

 # Data model